Olivia-p-nyoong/rumi-structure-lab/README.md

-📄 License: [Apache 2.0](./LICENSE) — Some affective-cognitive declarations are selectively disclosed under ethical review and trust-based conditions.
 > ⚠️ **Translation Notice**
 This repository contains experimental philosophical structures and symbolic terms that may not translate accurately using machine translation tools such as Chrome Auto Translate.
-...

 # 🌌 Rumi Structure Lab